Children’s Advocacy Center

 Child Forensic Interview:

-A child forensic interview is provided to children who may have experienced abuse or witnessed violence or a crime.
+A forensic interview is provided to children who may have experienced abuse or witnessed violence or a crime.
 As part of a larger investigation, it gives children the opportunity to talk about their experiences in a way that is child-centered, legally sound, and only requires the child to share their experiences one time, with one person.

 Extended Forensic Interviews:

 Not every child can relay their experiences in a single session, because every child is different and has different needs.
-The extended interview process offers the same child focused, legally sound method of interviewing children, broken up over 2-5 appointments or sessions.
+The extended interview process offers the same child focused, legally sound method of interviewing children, broken up over 2-5 sessions.
 Depending on the circumstances, we may talk with you about this or other options.

 Specialized Child Medical Examinations: